 The VIA is committed to empowering others through education and offers several awards and scholarships.
 The VIA offers Educational Scholarships, HOBY Scholarships, and Women’s Scholarships.
+Through the James-Lorah Memorial House Committee, it also gives two awards: the James-Lorah Deed of Kindness Prize and the James-Lorah English Prize.

-VIA Educational Scholarships
+VIA Teen Scholarships

 The Education Committee awards three Hannah Pollock-Laura Haddock Scholarships to graduating high school seniors who reside in the Central Bucks School District and have been accepted by a college or university to major in a human health-related program.
+Since 2008, the VIA has awards $54,000 in scholarships to Central Bucks graduates.

 |2018||Ashley Weiss||CB East||Univ.
 Maryland||$2,000|